 - Best seat in the house raffle – Purchase a couple of tickets to a popular concert, sporting event, or musical and raffle them.
 Popular events could net you a sweet profit, especially if you can find a sponsor to donate the tickets.

-- Envelope fundraiser – Small outlay for potentially large returns.
+- Envelope fundraiser – Easy fundraiser and small outlay for potentially large returns.
 Click here to get all the info on this one.

 Fundraising Whisperer Freelance Writer